UK Council for Psychotherapy

 Counselling in London, Camden, Kings Cross, psychotherapy in London, letting go of tears, process of counselling

 Crying & Our Tears Our genes, alongside our culture and family life (e.g. how our parents responded to our tears as a child) may shape our response to crying.
 In our past we may have been given negative messages about crying so we learnt to hold our tears back.
 We may have built a wall to protect our soft heart and any unshed tears may have hardened (and we may feel depressed inside), yet as our tears flow freely, they may soften our wall and crying often releases pain.
 Acknowledging when our wall is up (to protect our pain and our own vulnerability) can also help our wall to dismantle.
 Reluctant to cry, we may have certain judgements and believe that it's shameful, depressing or weak and hold back our tears (hurt and pain), which can get stuck in our body.
 (Physical symptoms such as headaches, ulcers, insomnia have been linked to the failure to cry.)
 Yet for some, when grief and tears are released, as we grieve the pain living in our heart, allowing our pain and grief of our past to wash through us, this can be transformative, softening our edges, allowing us to come back into our whole body, feel more alive, be open to love as our heart is touched, moved.
 And this can nudge us to move forward, connect with the present moment, find our strength, clear out the fog of any unhelpful thoughts, see our life and the world with more clarity.
-Some of us may feel like a victim when we are crying, so our wounded tears can come from self-abandonment.
+These tears can make us feel better, whereas some tears may make us feel worse if, for example, we feel like a victim when we are crying, so our wounded tears can come from self-abandonment.
 And for some these tears from our wounds may be manipulative - trying to make others feel guilty for us, e.g. "poor me", so the other person feels pity or sympathy for us in the hope they give us the love and attention we are not giving to ourself.
-This energy can put others off.
+This "pulling" energy for others to make us feel better, fix us, can put them off.
 Sometimes our tears are from the experience of our inner child yet crying with our loving adult present, compassionately allowing ourself to cry when our inner child wants to, feeling our own helplessness, can be healing, as our tears remove stressful chemicals in our body, melting overwhelm.

 Don't cry because it's over, smile because it happened.
 Dr. Seuss

 Embracing our authentic tears, vulnerability (and laughter) are natural ways of releasing stress, rather than holding this in our body.
 They awaken our emotions (often painful ones), enabling us to express, release feelings especially if we are hungry, irritated, angry, lonely, tired, lost or stuck, traumatised, feel scared, under threat, experience conflict loss, separation.
-There is Golda Meir quote: "Those who don't know how to weep with their whole heart, don't know how to laugh either."
-And as a man, we may have been brought up with "Boys don't cry".
-As we let go, we can feel relief when we cry, as our tears flow freely, through experiencing our suffering and love, joy, gratitude, beauty, alongside our helplessness, sadness, sorrow, loneliness, pain, which opens our heart, shows we love.
-Our authentic tears, when we feel heartache, heartbreak, sadness, grief of life, being at the end of someone's meanness, unlovingness, loss of something precious or important to us, others suffering comes from our open heart, as we express our authentic pain.
-If we put a lid on our authentic pain, we also put a lid on our authentic joy.
+There is Golda Meir quote: "Those who don't know how to weep with their whole heart, don't know how to laugh either" (see also Openness To Our Light-Heartedness, Playfulness, Carefreeness, Laughter, Fun & Our Sense Of Humour).
+We may not want to let our barriers down.
+And as a man, we may have been brought up with "Boys don't cry", that we must always man up.
+As we let go, we can feel relief when we outpour our tears, when we experience suffering and love, joy, gratitude, beauty, alongside our helplessness, sadness, sorrow, loneliness, pain, which opens our heart, shows we love.
+We express our authentic tears when we feel heartache, heartbreak, grief of life, being at the end of someone's meanness, unlovingness, loss of something precious or important to us.
+Coming from our open heart, expressing our authentic pain, we may become tearful through others suffering.
+If we put a lid on our authentic pain, we also put a lid on our authentic joy, so we can both cry, when our heart is touched by sadness or moved by empathy.
 The therapy can explore how, by accepting our emotional state, we can learn about ourself in the process.

 It's all right to cry, even the sky does it sometimes.
 Unknown